Myeonginn-Kang/surrogate_uq_regression/README.md

 # surrogate_uq_regression
-PyTorch Implementation for surrogate approach to uncertainty quantification of neural networks for regression
+Source code for the paper: Surrogate approach to uncertainty quantification of neural networks for regression

 ## Components
 - **data/*** - data files